Taking the family to New York City? Are you nervous about navigating the subway system? We were.

 I’m sure that everyone on the subway knew we were tourists.
 Nevertheless, none of our fellow passengers ever made us feel unsafe.

-If you keep money and expensive items like cameras or jewelry out of sight and easy reach, stay alert and mind your own business, your subway experience should be uneventful.
+If you keep money, cameras or jewelry out of sight and reach, stay alert and mind your own business, your subway experience should be uneventful.
 However, here are a few common sense tips from the NYPD for keeping your family and your belongings safe:

 Remember that when you’re on the platform, the safest place to wait is behind the yellow line, away from the edge.